ramya-2906/Medicine-Recommendation-System/README.md

 Reason	Disease or reason for taking the medicine, Description	Description of the disease or symptoms.

-# How It Works
+# How It Works.

-Loads the medicine dataset with Drug_Name, Reason, and Description.

-Preprocesses the data:

-Drops missing values

-Creates a lowercase version of the Reason column for case-insensitive matching.

-Converts the Description column into TF-IDF vectors.

-Computes cosine similarity between all diseases/reasons.

-For a given input disease/reason, finds the most similar diseases and recommends their medicines.
+**For a given input disease/reason, finds the most similar diseases and recommends their medicines.

-Interactive loop allows users to input multiple queries.
+-> Interactive loop allows users to input multiple queries.